Studying Russian at Wesleyan

 Douglas Herbert, International Affairs Editor, France 24, Paris

-Steedman Hinckley, Senior Analyst, CIA
+Steedman Hinckley, Senior Analyst, USG

 Luke Hornblower, Partner - Financial Jurist at Deschenaux, Hornblower & Partners, LLP International Financial Jurists, Geneva, Switzerland